TROT is able to function due to the help of over 210 trained volunteers per week.

 We always need groups or individuals who can help keep our facilities maintained.
 If you are over 14 years old, we have needs from raking to painting.

-Why settle for a boring routine internship when you can be gaining highly respected experience AND making a difference in the lives of individuals with special needs.
-Learn more about the many internship opportunities TROT has to offer for your internship.
+Why settle for a boring routine internship when you can be gaining highly respected experience AND making a difference in the lives of individuals living with special needs.
+Learn more about the many internship opportunities TROT has to offer.
+Contact Margaux at email@example.com for more information!

 For volunteers that participate in our therapeutic riding classes, we ask that they commit to at least one class per semester.
 This helps us maintain consistency for our riders and our horses.
 Each semester is 12 weeks long (with the exception of our 6-week spring semester).
 Depending upon your role in the class, this is a time commitment of anywhere from 1.5 to 2.5 hours per class.
 For volunteers that assist with office, property, or fundraising needs, hours will vary.